And Hitler's obsession

 One of the most pleasantly surprising things I learned about Churchill was that he spent time painting watercolors.
 He was modest about it, though.
 And didn't let it influence his politics.
 I think it was something he did to appreciate nature and beauty, especially after the expensive purchase of his Chartwell House home, whose grounds he often used for painting.

 Contrast this with Hitler, a surprisingly competent artist, whose hubris got the better of him, and he decided to experiment with off-the-canvass creation and reconstruct the whole world according to his maligned vision.
-This, at least, is Eric Michaud's thesis in The Cult of Art in Nazi Germany about what was behind Hitler's grand project.
+This, at least, is thesis in

 The cultivation of a hobby and new forms of interest is a policy of first importance to a public man.